cao-exe/course-gen/README.md

 {
   username: "tc3661",
   schedules: // an array of references to Schedule documents
+  savedSchedules: // an array of references to Saved Schedule documentss
   courses: // an array of references to Course documents }
 ```